projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 ACRN 2.0
 ========

-ACRN 2.0 is extending ACRN to support pre-launched VM (mainly for safety VM) and real-time (RT) VM.
+ACRN 2.0 is extending ACRN to support a pre-launched VM (mainly for safety VM) and real-time (RT) VM.

-:numref:`overview-arch2.0` shows the architecture of ACRN 2.0; the main difference compared to ACRN 1.0 is that:
+:numref:`overview-arch2.0` shows the architecture of ACRN 2.0; the main differences compared to ACRN 1.0 are that:

--  a pre-launched VM is supported in ACRN 2.0, with isolated resources, including CPU, memory, and HW devices, etc.
+-  ACRN 2.0 supports a pre-launched VM, with isolated resources, including CPU, memory, and hardware devices.

--  ACRN 2.0 adds a few necessary device emulations in hypervisor like vPCI and vUART to avoid interference between different VMs
+-  ACRN 2.0 adds a few necessary device emulations in the hypervisor, such as vPCI and vUART, to avoid interference between different VMs.

--  ACRN 2.0 supports RT VM for a post-launched User VM, with assistant features like LAPIC passthrough and PMD virtio driver
+-  ACRN 2.0 supports an RT VM as a post-launched User VM, with features such as LAPIC passthrough and PMD virtio driver.

 ACRN 2.0 is still WIP, and some of its features are already merged in the master.